kensuio-oss/jaxrs-sample/README.md

 * `src/main/java/io/kensu/collector/config/KensuTracerFactory.java`: Configures the Jaeger and Kensu tracers, and registers it as a `Bean`.
 * `src/main/resources/app.properties`: Maven interpolated file defining the application name and version.
-* `src/main/resources/kensu-tracer.properties`: configure the Kensu collector and high level information like application (process) name, code base, user, and such.
+* `src/main/resources/kensu-tracer.properties`: configures the Kensu collector (**using MAVEN interpolation to avoid committing URLs and Tokens**) and high level information like application (process) name, code base, user, and such.
 * `src/main/resources/META-INF/services/io.opentracing.contrib.tracerresolver.TracerFactory`: Java service loader for
   the `tracerresolver` dependency making sure that `io.opentracing.contrib.tracerresolver.TracerResolver.resolve picks the one we must use

 ##### Jaeger & more